Samsung Galaxy S II: Camera

 On the back of the device is an 8-megapixel Back-illuminated sensor camera with single-LED flash that can record videos in full high-definition 1080p at 30 frames per second.

-It is the first mobile phone by Samsung Mobile that is able to record videos in full high-definition (FullHD 1080p).
+It is the first mobile phone by Samsung that is able to record videos in full high-definition (FullHD 1080p).

 There is also a fixed focus front-facing 2-megapixel camera for video calling, taking photos as well as general video recording, with a maximum resolution of 640x480 (VGA).

 Near-field communication

-The Galaxy S II is one of the earliest Android devices to natively support NFC Near field communication.
+The Galaxy S II is one of the earliest Android devices to natively support Near-field communication (NFC).
 This follows on from the Google Nexus S which was the first de facto NFC smartphone device.
 Reportedly the UK version was supplied without an NFC chip at the beginning of its production run, with an NFC-equipped version released later in 2011.

 Mobile high-definition link

 Samsung has also included a new high-definition connection technology called Mobile High-definition Link (MHL).
 The main specialty of MHL is that it is optimized for mobile devices by allowing the device's battery to be charged while at the same time playing back multimedia content.
-For the Galaxy S II, the industry standard micro USB port found on the bottom of the device can be used with an MHL connector for a TV out connection to an external display, such as a high definition television.
+For the Galaxy S II, the industry standard micro USB Type-B port found on the bottom of the device can be used with an MHL connector for a TV out connection to an external display, such as a high definition television.

 USB on-the-go

 The micro USB port on this device also supports USB OTG standard which means the Galaxy S II can act as a 'host' device in the same way as a desktop computer, allowing external USB devices to be plugged in and used.
 These external USB devices typically include USB flash drives and separately powered external hard drives.
 A video demonstration on YouTube has shown the OTG function to be readily available with an ordinary micro USB (B-type) OTG adaptor.
 The same YouTube video goes on to mention a successful test completed on a 2 TB USB external hard drive (requiring own power source) but however reports of failure when trying to connect USB keyboards, tested USB mice and tested USB game pads.
-Currently the only file-system supported for USB drives within OTG is FAT32.
+Officially the Galaxy S II supports the FAT16 and FAT32 file systems for OTG storage devices.